kergoth/dotfiles/mercurial/extensions/evolve/docs/obs-terms.rst

 - multiple *successors*: the *precursor* were splits in multiple changesets.

 ..
-The *precursors* and *successors* terms can be used on changeset directy:
+The *precursors* and *successors* terms can be used on changeset directly:

 .. :precursors: of a changeset `A` are changesets used as *precursors* by
 ..              obsolete marker using changeset `A` as *successors*